tstromberg/sigstore-the-local-way/README.md

 It does ocassionally refers to `doas`, a secure drop-in replacement for `sudo`.
 If it is not installed on your host, feel free to type `sudo` instead, install doas, or run `alias doas=sudo`.

-As part of this tutorial, you will be starting a lot of daemons in the foreground.
-I highly recommend using a terminal environment that allows multiple sessions, such as tmux or screen.
+This tutorial involves launching several foreground processes, so I highly recommend a terminal multiplexer such as [tmux](https://github.com/tmux/tmux/wiki) or [screen](https://www.gnu.org/software/screen/).
+For your convenience, this repository includes a [script](launch-sigstore.sh) to relaunch the daemons within a tmux session at the completion of the tutorial.

 ## Installation of non-sigstore prerequisites